CASCADES PARK

 Trails are suitable for walking or biking.
 Bring water and sunscreen; shade is limited.
 Pets are allowed if they’re leashed.

 Picnic areas and restrooms are accessible.
-Visit during cooler months to avoid summer heat.
 The park is ADA-compliant.

 INTERESTING FACTS